Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/L-CCL2-aptamer.md

 <p class="header_box" id="ligand-recognition">Ligand information</p>
 <p class="blowheader_box">SELEX ligand</p>
-<p>Betzel, C. et al. investigated the ion dependence of L-aptamer binding using surface plasmon resonance (SPR), revealing a strong dependence on Ca2+, which appears to be important for proper folding of the L-aptamer and will likely occupy the position of Sr2+ observed in the structure.
-And they also studied the effect of the mutations on L-aptamer affinity and measured the L-aptamer’s affinity using SPR<sup>[<a href="#ref8" style="color:#520049">8</a>]</sup>.</p>
+<p>Betzel, C. et al. investigated the ion dependence of L aptamer binding using surface plasmon resonance (SPR), revealing a strong dependence on Ca2+, which appears to be important for proper folding of the L aptamer and will likely occupy the position of Sr2+ observed in the structure.
+And they also studied the effect of the mutations on L aptamer affinity and measured the L aptamer’s affinity using SPR<sup>[<a href="#ref8" style="color:#520049">8</a>]</sup>.</p>
 <div style="display: flex; justify-content: center;">
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >
   <thead>